 Rod currently works part time as the ACTU Capital Strategies Officer, assisting with implementing the ACTUs workers capital strategy, including the ACTUs international capital strategies program.
 In addition, he provides policy and strategic advice, as well as managing projects, for other labour organisations.
 This work spans industry and labour market policy with a focus on transport and logistics supply chains.
-Rod is currently managing a global project seeking to deliver workers mental health and wellbeing services to the world 1.2 million seafarers.

 From 2005 till 2013 he was the National Policy Executive Officer for the Maritime Union of Australia.

 Prior to 2005 Rod held a number of senior positions in the Commonwealth and ACT Governments, spanning labour relations, employment, training, business development and work health and safety over a period of 18 years.
 Prior to working in the public sector, Rod was a trade union organiser and State official.

 Rod Pickette has also been involved in academic teaching and research, and has supported a number of educational institutions at a governance level.

 She was initially trained as an economist and has been involved in policy, research and advocacy about working life for over thirty years.